MantossG/LITA_CLASS_Project/README.md

 Insights:
 ---
 A. Overall Observation in Average Revenue Trend:
-   - The chart shows a significant decline in average revenue generation in the year 2015 across all regions. this may be due to unfavorable pricing issues leading to less quantity of goods sold, poor customer experience and economic factors.
+   - The chart shows a significant decline in average revenue generation in the year 2015 across all regions.
+This may be due to unfavorable pricing issues leading to less quantity of goods sold, poor customer experience and economic factors.

 B. Regional Performance: